Preparing for Proposed Changes to the Rules of Civil Procedure in Ontario: Strategic Insights & Practical Steps for In-House Counsel

 Financial Considerations

-People, Process and Technology
+People, Process, & Technology

 1. Consider Early Case Assessment Processes: Develop criteria to identify key documents and critical internal witnesses early and easily.
 Relevant documents must be preserved for review, even if not produced.
 Streamline processes for early case assessment and management to handle the increased demands of early case preparation, including potential increased demands on the time of businesspeople.

-2. Revisit Internal Resources and Roles: Ensure your team is adequately staffed to handle increased demands of early case preparation and active case management under the new proposals.
+2. Revisit Internal Resources & Roles: Ensure your team is adequately staffed to handle increased demands of early case preparation and active case management under the new proposals.
 This includes what will likely be a temporary increase in resources needed to manage a period of transition, as some cases proceed under the old Rules.
 Consider the distribution of roles and responsibilities, and the need to hire or train additional personnel.

 3. Train Your Team to Understand the Changes: Conduct training sessions to familiarize your team with the proposed Rules and procedures once they are finalized.
 Emphasize the importance of early and thorough preparation of witness statements and document disclosure.
 Consider leveraging your external litigators for assistance.